Aman3214/Multi_Agent_System/README.md

     -   `google/flan-t5-large` for text-to-text generation tasks (extraction, normalization).
 -   **PyTorch**: As a backend for Hugging Face Transformers.
 -   **SQLite**: For the `memory.db` logging database.
--   **python-magic**: (Listed in `requirements.txt`, though not explicitly used in the provided Python files for format detection.
-Current format detection is extension-based or uses zero-shot classification).

 ## Setup